-Industry research indicates estimated dry bulk vessel deliveries for 2012 and 2013 will be 122 million dwt and 54m dwt, respectively.
+Industry research indicates dry bulk vessel deliveries for 2014 and beyond will total 153 million DWT.
 It is widely believed that a material amount of these scheduled deliveries will not materialize due to a variety of reasons, including: inflated orderbook figures, owner and yard-related financing issues, and increasing labor cost and appreciating currency issues for yards.
-Demand for dry bulk is expected to remain strong in 2012 with growth expected to reach over 5%.
+Demand for dry bulk is expected to remain strong in 2014 with growth expected to reach over 4%.

-In the Capesize sector, over 400 vessels are on order which is equivalent to approximately 32% of existing fleet.
-The Panamax sector has about 34% of its existing fleet on order.
-The Handymax sector has about 32% of its existing fleet on order with the bulk of deliveries occurring in 2012.
-However, the sub-Panamax fleet is older with a considerable proportion of the trading fleet over 25 years of age allowing for another potential record year for scrapping.
+In the Capesize sector, over 330 vessels are currently on order which is equivalent to 21% of existing fleet.
+The Panamax sector has about 18% of its existing fleet on order.
+And the Handymax sector has about 22% of its existing fleet on order with deliveries occurring between 2014 and 2016.
+In total, there are 1,858 vessels on order within dry bulk.